2015 National Hockey League All-Star Game: Game summary

-The game was played from 5pm until 8pm, local Eastern Time.
+The game was played from 5 pm until 8 pm, local Eastern Time.
 It was broadcast nationally in Canada on CBC and in the United States on NBCSN.
 Locksley, Fall Out Boy and O.A.R. performed before the game and during intermissions one and two, respectively.
-Columbus Blue Jackets anthem singer Leo Welsh sang a bilingual version of the Canadian national anthem while Jo Dee Messina sang the American national anthem.
+Columbus Blue Jackets anthem singer Leo Welsh sang a bilingual version of the Canadian national anthem while country singer Jo Dee Messina sang the American national anthem.
 The referees for the game were Chris Rooney and Chris Lee, while Tony Sericolo and Steve Miller served as linesman.

 Team Toews won the game by a score of 17–12, setting a new record for most goals by a team in an All-Star Game, surpassing the previous record of 16 set in the 1993 game by the Wales Conference team.
 Every skater on the winning team recorded at least one point during the game.
 The two teams combined for a total of 29 goals, besting the previous record of 26 set in the 2001 game between teams North America and World.
 Another record broken was the number of second period goals, as the 11 total goals was one higher than the previous record of 10, achieved four times (most recently in 2009).
 At the end of the game, Ryan Johansen of the hometown Columbus Blue Jackets won the most valuable player award by result of an online fan vote.

 New York Islanders captain John Tavares scored four goals, becoming only the sixth player in All-Star game history to score that many in a game, and the first since Dany Heatley in 2003.
 Jakub Voracek of the Philadelphia Flyers scored six points (three goals and three assists) which tied a record set by Mario Lemieux.
 A record was also broken for quickest back-to-back goals by Minnesota Wild defenseman Ryan Suter and Flyers' captain Claude Giroux, after they scored eight seconds apart.